Find Obituaries in the Catalog

 - The initial screen displays matching names with birth and death date information below

-- Click on the person’s name to get Daily Sentinel date and page number
+- Click on the person’s name to get The Daily Sentinel date and page number

-- Use the date and page number to retrieve the obituary from the Sentinel’s microfilm at the Central Library, lower level
+- Use the date and page number to retrieve the obituary from The Daily Sentinel microfilm on the Central Library’s lower level

 970West Digital Collection

-Veterans Remember – An ongoing project that seeks to collect and document the memories, thoughts, and experiences of U.S. military veterans who live in Mesa County.
+Veterans Remember – This is an ongoing project that seeks to collect and document the memories, thoughts, and experiences of U.S. military veterans who live in Mesa County.

-Mesa County Oral History Project – The MCOH project began as a joint project of the Museums of Western Colorado and Mesa County Libraries (MCL) in 1975.
-The Oral History Project collected tape-recorded interviews with pioneers of Mesa County and surrounding areas, and interviews with the children of pioneers.
+Mesa County Oral History Project – The MCOHP began as a joint project of the Museums of Western Colorado and Mesa County Libraries (MCL) in 1975 by collecting tape-recorded interviews with pioneers of Mesa County and surrounding areas and interviews with the children of pioneers.
 The Central Library housed the duplicate audio cassettes and provided patron access to the histories.
-The Museum stored the master tapes and kept files and transcripts related to the oral history collection.
+The museum stored the master tapes and kept files and transcripts related to the oral history collection.
 This is an ongoing project.

 Rashleigh Regional History Room

-The regional history room is located at our Central library.
+This regional history room is located at the Central Library.
 The collection includes city directories, local histories, gravestone inscriptions, railway information, and more.

 The Rashleigh Regional History Room is named in honor of Rosemary Rashleigh, long-time library supporter and former member of the Mesa County Libraries Board of Trustees.

-Please, no food or beverages in the history room.
+Please, no food or beverages in the Rashleigh Regional History Room.